galdamezanderson/Data-Analysis-Portfolio/Data Analysis Portfolio/BTC Investement tool/README.md

   - **SELL**: RSI > 70 and EMA(9) < EMA(21)
 ✅ Plots the BTC price with signals and moving averages
 ✅ Calculates the returns for each completed trade
 ✅ Outputs average return and individual trade performance

+## Note:

+Make sure you have Python and pip installed on your system.
+Then, run the following command in your terminal or command prompt to install all required packages:

+pip install -r requirements.txt